openstack/oslo-specs/specs/epoxy/remove-eventlet-from-oslo-service.rst

 For the sake of consistency we have to define a couple of constrains.
-The goal of these constraints is to keep the migration as transparent as possible for customers.
+The goal of these constraints is to keep the migration as transparent as possible for consumers.

 * we cannot abruptly remove Eventlet, so, for all the previously described oslo.service features, both implementations will have to cohabit, the Eventlet version, and the new one;

-* at the oslo.service's customer level, the transition must be as smooth as possible.
-Meaning that customer should not have to rewrite all their imports to continue using the Eventlet based implementation, or the new version.
+* at the oslo.service's consumers level, the transition must be as smooth as possible.
+Meaning that consumers should not have to rewrite all their imports to continue using the Eventlet based implementation, or the new version.
-  Some oslo.service modules may be abandoned, only those imports would have to be removed if imported at the customers level;
+  Some oslo.service modules may be abandoned, only those imports would have to be removed if imported at the consumers level;

-* customers must decide when to switch from an implementation to an other;
+* consumers must decide when to switch from an implementation to an other;

-* the removal of the Eventlet implementation should not impact the customer in a random way.
+* the removal of the Eventlet implementation should not impact the consumers in a random way.
 If a feature is explicitly removed from oslo.service, then an alternative must be documented in a migration guide specific to oslo.service.
 Customers must be informed by deprecation warning of the